Imran Khan says his rivals think the only way is to 'eliminate him' - ExBulletin

 In a recent interview with France24, Khan said he still dreads another offer on his life in the near future.

 “They think the only way to get me out of the way is actually (to) eliminate me.
-So I think there is still a threat,” Khan said, The News reported.
+So I think there’s still a threat,” Khan said, reported The News.

 According to the former prime minister, the suspected killer who was arrested right after the incident was just a decoy and there was another gunman at the rally in the eastern town.